dbarzin/pandora-box/README.md

 information security.
 This is where our USB scanning software comes in.

 Pandora-box is designed to detect and remove malware from USB disks.
-The software is based on [Pandora](https://github.com/pandora-analysis) software from [IRCL](https://www.circl.lu) and is distributed under [GPL](https://www.gnu.org/licenses/licenses.html), making it accessible to developers and security professionals around the world.
+The software is based on [Pandora](https://github.com/pandora-analysis) from [CIRCL](https://www.circl.lu) and is distributed under [GPL](https://www.gnu.org/licenses/licenses.html), making it freely accessible to security professionals.

 The software uses advanced scanning techniques to identify and remove malware from USB disks.
 It performs a comprehensive scan of the disk, analyzing each file for any signs of malicious activity.
 If it detects any malware,